glassbead0/hanabi-conventions/Reference.md

 * Do not give a *Burn Clue* if:
   * The end-game has not started yet (see the *End-Game Threshold*).
   * You know that someone else will have to discard in the future.
-  * There is only one more useful card in the deck and all of the useful cards in your hand are of the same suit as that card.
-This is known as *Same-Suit Principle*.
-For example:
-    * You have two cards clued in your hand that you know to be red 3 and red 5.
-    * The only useful cards left in the deck are two red 2's.
-    * Here, there is no reason for you to stall, since the red 3 will **not** be played sooner if you stall.

 ### Recognizing *Finesses* on Other Players (Part 1)